JetStream Software

 Q: How can customers and partners try the solution?

-A: Customers interested in protecting their environments with the new managed DR service solution should reach out to their Microsoft Azure sales representative.
+Customers interested in protecting their environments with the JetStream DR for AVS solution should reach out to their Microsoft Azure sales representative or contact JetStream sales team at: [email protected].

 Q: What versions of VMware vSphere does JetStream DR support?